30 September 2017

 Later, in the 1983 Southern Cross Cup, Hitchhiker was first around the windward mark in the short ocean race before being passed by the much larger boats on the return leg, and taking the overall win for the race.

-Above and below - Hitchhiker racing in the 1983 Southern Cross Cup series (photo Phil Uhl)
+Above and below - Hitchhiker racing in the 1983 Southern Cross Cup series (photos by Phil Uhl)

 Hitchhiker (left) on the start line just to windward of Di-Hard, with Once More Dear Friends (3000) during the 1983 Australian Admiral's Cup trials (photo Australia's Yearbook of Sail 1)